 Awareness

-The Awareness stage turns people who know nothing about a brand into people who have some familiarity with it.
+The awareness stage turns people who know nothing about a brand into people who have some familiarity with it.

-Agentic AI can help at this stage by uncovering potentially untapped audiences for paid advertising campaigns.
+Agentic AI can help at this stage by identifying potentially untapped audiences for paid advertising campaigns.
 For example, it could use data from previous successful campaigns and audiences to make recommendations for a new audience that you may not have reached with ads yet.
 It can also perform analytical tasks, such as gauging the success of various campaigns across different domains, based on performance data.

 AI solutions may also help plan new marketing initiatives by analyzing available customer behavior information to construct useful and relevant journey recommendations.